cloudogu/gitops-talks/docs/slides/05-demo.md

 **Disadvantages**

-* Complexity
-* Efforts for developing CI pipelines
+* Complexity in CI pipelines ➡ efforts for development
 * A lot can go wrong.
 Examples
   * Git Conflicts caused by concurrency
   * Danger of inconsistencies